 Logs written to the local files on a client are synchronized to the log server in the following ways:

-- Upload based on the switch: Logs are uploaded to the log server based on the switch value delivered by the server.
+Upload logs based on the switch: Logs are uploaded to the log server based on the switch value delivered by the server.

 The conditions for automatic log upload are as follows:

-Based on the above default log upload conditions, you can dynamically control the log upload through the mPaaS console.
-Log in to the mPaaS console, choose Mobile Analysis Service > Log management > Configure upload switch > Event tracking configuration, and modify the parameters to dynamically modify the log upload conditions.
+You can log in to the mPaaS console, choose Mobile Analysis Service > Log management > Configure upload switch, and modify the parameters to dynamically modify the log upload conditions.

 The meanings of the parameters are as follows:

-- Upload quantity: Specify the number of logs.
+Upload quantity: Specify the number of logs.
 Logs of current type are uploaded when the specified threshold is reached.
+For example, you can change the default value 40 to another value.